Investors seen warming to share issues as bond fashion fades

 DIVIDEND YIELD

-Successful stock market debuts in Europe tended to be of firms offering a strong dividend yield, such as Telefonica Deutschland (O2Dn.DE) and British insurer Direct Line (DLGD.L).
+Successful stock market debuts in Europe tended to be of firms offering a strong dividend yield, such as Telefonica Deutschland and British insurer Direct Line.

 "If investors can get a clear sense there is strength in a company's ability to pay dividends and generate an attractive total shareholder return, there is a real audience," Darrell Uden, UBS co-head of EMEA ECM, said, adding while this was set to stay, investors were also keen on a return of growth stories.